-Michael Jordan's decision to sell Hornets leaves some team decisions in flux
+Michael Jordan's decision to sell the Hornets leaves some team decisions in flux

 Added Van Gundy: “There is more to that (decision) than just basketball."

-Van Gundy believes the Hornets are in good hands in terms of personnel decisions with longtime NBA general manager Mitch Kupchak at the helm.
-He believes both Jordan and the new owners will rely heavily upon his opinion moving forward during this time of transition.
+Van Gundy believes the Hornets are in good hands in terms of personnel decisions with Kupchak at the helm.
+He believes both Jordan and the new owners will rely heavily upon the longtime GM's opinion moving forward during this time of transition.

-As a player, Jordan was a six-time NBA Finals MVP, a 14-time All-Star and a two-time Olympic gold medalist.
-He's in the conversation as the greatest basketball player of all-time.
+As a player, Jordan was a six-time NBA Finals MVP with the Chicago Bulls, a 14-time All-Star and a two-time Olympic gold medalist.
+He's in the conversation as the greatest basketball player of all time.

 But he never approached that level of success as an owner.
 The Hornets were 423-600 in his 13 years as majority owner and never won a playoff series.
 Charlotte has failed to reach the playoffs seven straight seasons, the longest drought in the NBA.